Mashiro3131/Mashiro3131/README.md

 - 👨‍💻 I'm a 18yo passionate apprentice in System Engineering (Exploitation et Infrastructure CFC) that loves to learn about new technologies!

-- 📖 Learning the basics of Python, C++, Cloud Computing (AWS, Infomaniak) through work, courses and projects.
+- 📖 Learning the basics of Python, C++, Cloud Computing (AWS, Infomaniak) through courses and projects.

-- 🔰 New member of the [Google Developper Student Club (GDSC), EPFL](https://gdsc.community.dev/epfl/) and [ETH Zürich !](https://gdsc.community.dev/eth-zurich/)
+- 🔰 New member of the [Google Developper Student Club (GDSC), EPFL](https://gdsc.community.dev/epfl/) and [ETH Zürich](https://gdsc.community.dev/eth-zurich/) !

 - 🗣 I speak French, English, Swiss German, German and Finnish